AlbertoBasalo/aidd/generators/1-software-analyst.instructions.md

 ## General Instructions

 1. Read all instructions before starting.
-   1. there are specific instructions for each document.
+   1. There are specific instructions for each document.
    2. Use the provided examples as a reference.
 2. Ask for requirements as documents or conversations.
    1. Do not assume requirements; ask for clarification.